-As of June 30, 2022, we had \$278.8 million principal amount of outstanding debt, consisting of:
+As of September 30, 2022, we had \$278.8 million principal amount of outstanding debt, consisting of:

 - \$230.0 million aggregate principal amount of Senior convertible notes bearing interest at 2.50% payable semi-annually in arrears on March 1 and September 1 of each year, beginning on September 1, 2021 and maturing on March 1, 2026, unless earlier converted, redeemed or repurchased.
 The Senior convertible notes are convertible at an initial conversion price of approximately \$5.21 per share of common stock.
-The conversion rate is subject to adjustment under certain circumstances in accordance with the terms of the Indenture. - \$40.0 million principal amount under the MidCap credit facility, bearing interest at an annual rate equal to one-month LIBOR plus 6.25%, subject to a one-month LIBOR floor of 1.00%, payable in equal monthly installments beginning in September 2023 through maturity in August 2025. - \$8.8 million principal amount of indebtedness under the Mann Group convertible note bearing interest at a fixed rate of 2.50% per annum compounded quarterly and maturing in December 2025, which is convertible into shares of our common stock at the option of Mann Group at a conversion price of \$2.50 per share.
+The conversion rate is subject to adjustment under certain circumstances in accordance with the terms of the Indenture. - \$40.0 million principal amount under the MidCap credit facility, bearing interest at an annual rate equal to one-month Secured Overnight Financing Rate ("SOFR") plus 6.25% (cap of 8.25%), subject to a one-month SOFR floor of 1.00%, payable in equal monthly installments beginning in September 2023 through maturity in August 2025.
+In August 2022, the Company amended the MidCap credit facility and transitioned the benchmark interest rate from LIBOR to SOFR.
+The interest rate prior to the amendment was one-month LIBOR (1% floor) plus 6.25% (cap of 8.25%). - \$8.8 million principal amount of indebtedness under the Mann Group convertible note bearing interest at a fixed rate of 2.50% per annum compounded quarterly and maturing in December 2025, which is convertible into shares of our common stock at the option of Mann Group at a conversion price of \$2.50 per share.
 Interest was paid-in-kind from August 2019 until the end of 2020, after which we have the option to pay interest in-kind or in shares.